-Specifically, here are a few tips and details I pay close attention to when hunting from a ground blind:
+When hunting from a portable ground blind, here are a few tips and details I always pay close attention to

-Portable blinds have limited floor space…..therefore your shot flexibility is limited.
+Even the roomiest Portable Ground Blinds have limited floor space…..therefore your shot flexibility is limited.

-- I like to position all gear such as packs, extra clothing, food, water, etc. towards the front of the blind.
-This will allow more room to position yourself further back from the shooting window and reduce the possibility of movement detection.
-Because I prefer to shoot from my knees, all I have to do is fold my chair and move it forward to maximize the shooting floor space.
+- I place my gear such as packs, extra clothing, food, water, etc. towards the very front of the blind.
+This allows more room to position myself further back from the shooting window and reduce the possibility of a wild turkey seeing my movement and detecting me.
+Because I prefer to shoot from my knees, all I have to do is fold my chair and slide it forward to maximize the shooting floor space.

-- Archers should plan shots on non-strutting turkeys….strutting birds will often appear larger than they are.
-A turkey will often drop down a few inches at the sound of the bow string causing a high hit or a missed shot.
-The strutting position will sometimes create an illusion confusing the archer on the actual location of the vital area.
+- Archers should plan shots on non-strutting turkeys….strutting gobblers appear larger than they are.
+At the sound of the bow string wild turkey often drop down a few inches causing a high hit or a missed shot.
+A gobbler in strutting position can create an illusion confusing the archer on the actual location of the vital area.